Gristydesigns/elegance-salon/README.md

 -   Coding All in One for Dummies – I used this text for reference and to gain a better understanding.
 -   Web design index series – used for inspiration on designs

-**The goals for the website are:**

--   To provide a website that met the salon owners’ objectives, provided a new and more updated website.
-That offered service user a good experience and more opportunity to engage online with the salon.

-**Ideal site visitors**

-**This project is the best way to help them achieve these things because:**

-* The website visitors are predominately 40 plus in age and live in the radius of 30 miles.
-They generally live or work in the area.
-The salon has a reputation of retaining clients, so the focus was for new clients yet offering existing clients a service online too.

-**This website is:**

-* The layout of site matches experience of using other sites e.g. where you expect info in footer etc…

-* It allows clients to book appointments online

 **Deployment**